Board committees

 Andreas Haimboeck-Tichy

-He is currently Chair of the Health and Social Care (HSC) Council, techUK and leads regular Council meetings.
-This has included the co-ordination of techUK HSC industry responses to COVID-19, current work on frontline digitisation and initiatives focusing on diversity and inclusion and the development of skills and talent in the health tech sector.
+He previously also worked with a charity for the disabled as a member of the Board of Trustees overseeing the development of strategy and approving the strategic direction and policies for the charity.
+Andreas is currently the Chair of the Health and Social Care (HSC) Council, techUK and leads regular Council meetings.
+This has included the co-ordination of techUK HSC Industry response to COVID-19, current work on Frontline Digitisation and initiatives focusing on diversity and inclusion and the development of skills and tech talent in the health tech sector.

 As a GP and public health consultant, Claire brings a holistic perspective in understanding needs of the changing demographic of our local communities.
 She is a keen advocate of empowering individuals to direct their own health trajectories.